-I strongly suggest you develop a sustainable habit of reading, writing and searching the literature as an undergraduate.
+During your undergraduate studies, I strongly suggest you develop a sustainable habit of reading, writing and searching the literature.
 Make an effort to become academically literate by familiarizing yourself with the resources that a university provides.
-Set aside time on a regular basis, preferably at least a half hour every day, to read some scholarly prose, to write a paragraph or two about something you know, and to use your library’s databases to find a relevant book or article.
+Set aside time on a regular basis, preferably at least half an hour every day, to read some scholarly prose, to write a paragraph or two about something you know, and to use your library’s databases to find a relevant book or article.

-Every paragraph (as a rule) has a “key sentence”.
-This means that every paper your write can be summarized simply by listing your key sentences.
+As a general rule, every paragraph has a “key sentence”.
+This means that every paper you write can be summarized simply by listing your key sentences.
 If you’ve written an eleven-paragraph paper, you should have made eleven key claims, each of which can be stated in a simple declarative sentence, and supported, elaborated or defended by five or more further sentences.
 If you copy just your key sentences (one for each paragraph) into a separate document, and list them in order, they should make sense, separate from the paragraphs you have written.
 This “after-the-fact outline” is a good way to see whether you have produced a coherent line of argument in your essay.
 It’s also obviously a good way of keeping track of what you’ve learned.

 One of the most important things to learn as an undergraduate is that “knowing” something in an academic setting is the ability to discuss it reasonably with other knowledgeable people.
 Your authority to claim that something is true stems from the reasons you are able to provide for believing it.
 In your studies, then, you are not just acquiring a new set of “truths”, you are learning how to support your beliefs with reasons, and how to discard them in the face of better reasons.
 All of this happens within a “conversation” among scholars we call discourse.
 It consists of everything that can be reasonably said (and written) about a subject, and since there are always arguments and disagreements among scholars, the discourse doesn’t just consist of true statements.
 That’s important to keep in mind.
 You will have to get used to being told that something you believe is wrong, and to telling others that they are wrong.
 One of the most essential functions of scholarship in an academic setting is to correct our errors in thinking.